The Yale Record: "Old Owl"

 For over a century, the mascot of the Record has been "Old Owl", a congenial, largely nocturnal, 360-degree-head-turning, cigar-smoking bird who tries to steer the staff towards a light-hearted appreciation of life and the finer things in it.
-Sometimes he succeeds.

-Recently, the cigar that our fluffy feathered friend smokes has been deemed 'unsuitable' by the committee that governs Yale apparel.
-It is unclear when, if ever, this decision will be reversed.

 "Old Owl" is a Cutty Sark connoisseur of some repute and enthusiasm.
-In artists' sketches, he is often portrayed as anthropomorphic, naked and lacking in any identifiable genitals, possibly the result of an old Cutty Sark injury.
+In artists' sketches, he is often portrayed as anthropomorphic.

-As a nod to this lovable old coot and his off-the-wall antics, former chairpeople, editors-in-chief, and publishers are referred to as "old owls".